- Establishment of Panel

 - If a University entity is making the request, a short and plain statement of why it claims that the activity is justified by a designated one or more of the Exceptions.

-- A request is deemed filed with the Panel when it is received by the Panel Staff at the University Office of the President.
+- A request is deemed filed with the Panel when it is received by the Panel Staff at the UNC System Office.

 - If a request is made concerning a proposed activity, the affected University Entity shall not initiate the activity until the Panel makes its determination unless the request is withdrawn.